 So I’d encourage more casual dining establishments with somewhat fixed menus to go visual!
 Even fine-dining restaurants might want to consider keeping a nice visual-menu on hand for those hard-to-handle customers.

-Left (non-visual) Centre (partially visual) Right (fully visual)
+Left (non-visual) Centre (partially visual) Right (fully visual) How my menu evolved over time. |

 One last consideration about visual menu’s is that restaurants really need to do it right; there’s no point to have a visual menu if the photos are tremendously better than the actual food or vice versa.
 So remember keep it real and your customers will thank you.